SvelteLab/SvelteLab/README.md

 Simply put, no. SvelteLab not meant as a IDE for building real world applications, but for sharing Svelte expeirments. **Do not** use it to store private API keys or other secrets, as all contents will be saved or shared as plaintext.

+## Where can I enable Vim Keybindings?

+Use the command palette to enable Vim Keybindings!
+Press <kbd>Ctrl / CMD + Shift + P<kbd> and search for "Vim".

 ## Why not just use StackBlitz or similar?